SeleniumHQ/docker-selenium/README.md

 ## Experimental Mult-Arch aarch64/armhf/amd64 Images

-For experimental docker container images, which run on platforms such as the Mac M1 or Raspberry Pi, see the community driven repository hosted at [seleniumhq-community/docker-seleniarm](https://github.com/seleniumhq-community/docker-seleniarm).
+For experimental docker container images, which run on platforms such as the Mac M1 or Raspberry Pi, see the community-driven repository hosted at [seleniumhq-community/docker-seleniarm](https://github.com/seleniumhq-community/docker-seleniarm).
 These images are built for three separate architectures: linux/arm64 (aarch64), linux/arm/v7 (armhf), and linux/amd64.